A software interface that provides instant control of Eos parameters

 - Start by eliminating all potential external sources of problems: use only a minimal configuration with your Eos computer and the MFT connected directly (without using a USB hub).
 Disconnect the computer from any network (but leave your network card or Wi-Fi enabled).
 Disconnect any other USB and MIDI devices.

-- Next, open only TwisterEos (give it time to launch) --> at this point the three LED segments of the Page encoders at the bottom should be blinking alternately, indicating that the MFT is receiving MIDI from TwisterEos.
+- Next, open only TwisterEos (give it time to launch) --> at this point the three LED segments of the Page encoders at the bottom of the MFT should be blinking alternately, indicating that the MFT is receiving MIDI from TwisterEos.

-- Now try selecting the Fader view and FCB view with the MFT's side buttons facing you the most, as well as switching pages with the Page encoder push buttons --> the TwisterEos GUI should respond to these commands, indicating that it is receiving MIDI from the MFT, even though it hasn't yet set up anything on the network.
+- Now try selecting the Fader mode and FCB mode with the MFT's side buttons facing you the most, as well as switching pages with the Page encoder push buttons --> the TwisterEos GUI should respond to these commands, indicating that it is receiving MIDI from the MFT, even though it hasn't yet set up anything on the network.

 - If this is not the case, your MFT is not communicating with TwisterEos (so there is no need to open Eos) --> see the first point below.